Understanding The Schizophrenia DSM-5 Criteria

 Along with schizophrenia, the DSM-5 includes outlines and information on conditions and symptoms like depressive disorders, bipolar disorder, schizoaffective disorder, and psychotic disorders.
 To learn more about the DSM-5, the American Psychiatric Association offers resources for clients and clinicians on its official website

-Schizophrenia is a psychiatric disorder that profoundly impacts physical and mental health.
-It disturbs the standard functioning of the brain, affecting cognition, memory, sensory perceptions, and behaviors.
+Schizophrenia is a psychiatric disorder that significantly impacts physical and mental health.
+This disorder disturbs the standard functioning of the brain, affecting cognition, memory, sensory perceptions, and behaviors.
 Schizophrenia can severely disrupt an individual's ability to function in everyday life and can lead to risky behavior, as well as challenges in organizing thoughts.

 Individuals with schizophrenia may not recognize their symptoms, but those around them might.
 The five primary symptoms of schizophrenia are as follows: